cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 The `snapid` value specifies the snapshot identifying the source file or files compiled to produce the tested executable.
 It is guaranteed that there will be a *Compilation* with the same `snapid`.

 Note that the value of the statuses field is a JSON array, where each element is a string.
-The ordering of the elements corresponds to the order of the *Test* records in the corresponding assignment file.
-The number of a test can be used as an index into the statuses array.
+The ordering of the elements corresponds to the numbering of the *Test*s in the *Assignment*: i.e., the `number` of a test can be used as an index into the `statuses` array.

 The meanings of the values in the `statuses` array are as follows: